jncarter123/signalk-generic-pgn-parser/README.md

 ![Basic Configuration](https://user-images.githubusercontent.com/30420708/76558583-8b536c80-646b-11ea-8cad-eddc7d9dbfb1.png)

+I can also include the canname which is a hardcoded identifier in the device, similar to a MAC address on a computer.
+To use this include {canName} in the path template.

 ## Configuration - Proprietary
 If the PGN you wish to use is proprietary to a manufacturer, then you need to provide the manufacturer name as used in [pgn.h](https://github.com/canboat/canboat/blob/master/analyzer/pgn.h).